karol-dubas/c-sharp-asynchronous-programming/async_notes.md

     {
         var loadLinesTask = Task.Run(() => File.ReadAllLines("StockPrices_Small.csv"));

-        // ContinueWith allows for continuation and it will run when task has finished, but var processStocksTask = loadLinesTask.ContinueWith(completedTask =>
+        // ContinueWith allows for continuation and it will run when task has finished var processStocksTask = loadLinesTask.ContinueWith(completedTask =>
         {
             // In contrast to await continuation, it won't execute on the original thread.